JuliusAgency/node-packages-set/docker-pgsql/readme.md

 Note:
 Address "IPAddress":"172.21.0.2" from:
-sudo docker inspect pgsql-dev -f "{{json .NetworkSettings.Networks }}"
+docker inspect pgsql-dev -f "{{json .NetworkSettings.Networks }}"

-#### Start/stop the Db and UI from the directory where the docker-compose.yml is located:
+#### Start/stop the Db and UI from the directory:
-sudo docker-compose up -d
+docker-compose up -d
-sudo docker-compose stop
+docker-compose stop